redcode/run-jsmoo-z80-test/README.md

 ## Results

-As of today, the JSMoo tests are not perfect and contain a few inaccuracies, so some will not pass:
+As of today, JSMoo tests are not perfect and contain inaccuracies, therefore some of them fail:

 ```
 RESULTS SUMMARY